nkh-lab/logger/README.md

 # logger
-To trace and debug a source code.
+Headeronly library to trace and debug a source code.